Approximating Multistage Matching Problems: Introduction

+Consider either \MIM or \MUM.
+Given a temporal graph $\G$, we denote with $\opt$ the optimal solution value and with $\apx$ the objective value achieved by a given algorithm with input $\G$.
+The \emph{approximation ratio} of an approximation algorithm for \MIM (\MUM) is the infimum (supremum, respectively) of $\apx / \opt$ over all instances.

-\subparagraph*{Related work.} The classical \emph{dynamic graph} setting often considers small modifications, e.g., single edge insertions/deletions~\cite{E91,T00}.
+\paragraph{Related work.} The classical \emph{dynamic graph} setting often considers small modifications, e.g., single edge insertions/deletions~\cite{E91,T00}.
 There, one is given a graph with a sequence of modifications and asked for a feasible solution after each modification.
 A natural approach to tackle matchings in such graphs is to make local changes to the previous solutions~\cite{BS15,BHI18,BLSZ14,S07}.

-A more general way of modeling changes is that of \emph{temporal graphs}, introduced by Kempe et al.\ and used herein~\cite{KKK00}.
+A more general way of modeling changes is that of \emph{temporal graphs}, introduced by Kempe et al.~\cite{KKK00} and used herein.
 Typically, each vertex and edge is assigned a set of time intervals that specify when it is present.
 This allows an arbitrary number of changes to occur at the same time.
 Algorithms for this setting usually require a more global perspective and many approaches do not rely solely on local changes.
 In fact, many temporal (matching) problems turn out to be hard, even w.r.t.\ approximation and fixed-parameter-tractability~\cite{AMSZ20, BBR19, C18, MMNZZ19, OS14}.

 One particular flavor of temporal graph problems is concerned with obtaining a sequence of solutions---one for each stage---while optimizing a global quantity.
-These problems are often referred to as \emph{multistage problems} and gained much attention in recent years~\cite{BELP18, BEK19, BEST19, BET19, FNRZ19, GTW14, HHKNRS19}, including the realm of matchings: e.g., the authors of~\cite{HHKNRS19} show $\mathrm W[1]$-hardness for finding a set of at least $k$ edges whose intersection with each stage is a matching.
+These problems are often referred to as \emph{multistage problems} and gained much attention in recent years~\cite{BELP18, BEK19, BEST19, BET19, FNRZ19, GTW14, HHKNRS19}, including in the realm of matchings: e.g., the authors of~\cite{HHKNRS19} show $\mathrm W[1]$-hardness for finding the largest edge set that induces a matching in each stage.